rancher/rke2/docs/upgrade/basic_upgrade.md

 You can upgrade rke2 by using the installation script, or by manually installing the binary of the desired version.

->**Note:** When upgrading, upgrade server nodes first one at a time, then any worker nodes.
+>**Note:** Upgrade the server nodes first, one at a time.
+Once all servers have been upgraded, you may then upgrade agent nodes.

 ### Release Channels